rikard-helgegren/Face_Detaction_AI/README.md

 1. Run java file in project root to copy and rename images from att folder structure to `att-faces-java`.
 2. Run `prepareImages.sh` (bash script) to crop and rescale all images into `att-faces-scaled`.
 3. Use cropped and rescaled images somehow.

+## TODO

+* Get and add to the dataset images that are not faces.